puneethgottam/pyslam/docker/README.md

 ---
 ## Credits

-This repository was initially inspired by https://github.com/jbohren/rosdocked.
+This repository is a modified version inspired by https://github.com/luigifreda/rosdocker.
 Thanks to its Author.
-I've been using and improving this repo in the background for years.
-Now, it's time to share it back.